 I can’t wait until someone invites me over to watch a football game so I can make these little bites of heaven and bring them with me.

-Just look at them!
+Just look at these Thai curry meatballs!
 Aren’t they just precious?

 - 1 lb. lean ground beef